highcharts/node-export-server/README.md

 - `async function startServer(serverOptions = getOptions().server)`: Starts HTTP or/and HTTPS server based on the provided configuration.
 The `serverOptions` object contains all server related properties (see the `server` section in the `lib/schemas/config.js` file for a reference).

-  - `@param {Object} [serverOptions=getOptions().server]` - Object containing server options.
+  - `@param {Object} [serverOptions=getOptions().server]` - Object containing `server` options.
 The default value is the global server options of the export server instance.

+  - `@returns {Promise<void>}` A Promise that resolves to ending the function execution when the server should not be enabled or when no valid Express app is found.

   - `@throws {ExportError}` Throws an `ExportError` if the server cannot be configured and started.